Krutonium/UnifL_ADB_USB_Project/README.md

 2. Wide range of already supported non-Google Android devices.
 3. Android adb-USB UnifL driver is using private certificate, that means you don’t have to enable “Test Mode“.

+#Installation

+If you are a developer with a Driver Signing Certificate, you can sign and install the driver in this repo,
+If you are NOT a developer with a Driver Signing Certificate, please download the latest release from the link below;

 Website: http://leshcatlabs.net/android-usb-unifl/

 Request to add new device(s): http://leshcatlabs.net/forums/viewtopic.php?f=15&t=603